 The City's Zoning Code includes regulations and siting standards for wind energy systems.
 Specifically, no turbines will be allowed that produce more than 100 kilowatts of energy and all wind energy systems require permits (building permits in some cases and special use permits in others).
 Wind energy systems may only be installed on residential lots of at least 10,000 square feet and on commercial lots of 40,000 square feet.
 Residential systems may not exceed 50 feet in height and must be setback at least 125% of the system height from all property lines.
 This means that any residential wind energy system that is the maximum height of 50 feet tall must be setback at least 62.5 feet from all of the property lines.
-Commercial systems may not exceed 80 feet in height and must be setback at least 125% of the system height, 100 feet for 80 foot tall systems, from all property lines.
-In an effort to protect historic resources, City regulations do not allow wind energy systems to be sited within the historic district.
+Commercial systems may not exceed 80 feet in height and must be setback at least 125% of the system height from all property lines.
+This means that any residential wind energy systems to be sited within the historic district.
 The areas in which wind energy systems can be sited are shown on Map 11-1.